-Indicator title 9.1 Aquaculture Development Bill submitted to Parliament Definition This indicator measures progress towards ensuring that the Aquaculture Development Bill is submitted to Parliament for approval to be enacted into law.
+Indicator title 9.1 Aquaculture Development Bill submitted for approval Definition This indicator measures progress towards ensuring that the Aquaculture Development Bill is submitted to Cabinet for recommendation to Parliament.
 Aquaculture refers to the breeding, rearing and harvesting of fish, shellfish, algae and other organisms in all types of water environments.
-The Bill is aimed at promoting the development of the sector to ensure a meaningful contribution to South Africa's priorities, such as food and nutrition security, economic growth and job creation, while addressing the historical imbalances in accessing aquaculture opportunities. comment Source of data Inputs from various stakeholders Method of calculation or assessment Aquaculture Development Bill subimitted to Parliament Means of verification Q1: Proof of consultation at Economic Sectors, Investment, Employment and Infrastructure Development Directors-General Cluster, presentation, Aquaculture Development Bill Q2: Proof of submission of Aquaculture Development Bill to Cabinet Q3: Aquaculture Development Bill and proof of submission to Parliament Assumptions Cooperation from stakeholders Disaggregation of beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Calculation type Non-cumulative Reporting cycle 3 quarters Desired performance Aquaculture Development Bill submitted to Parliament for approval Indicator responsibility Deputy Director-General: Fisheries Management
+The Bill is aimed at promoting the development of the sector to ensure a meaningful contribution to South Africa's priorities, such as food and nutrition security, economic growth and job creation, while addressing the historical imbalances in accessing aquaculture opportunities Source of data Inputs from various stakeholders Method of calculation or assessment Aquaculture Development Bill submitted to Cabinet for recommendation to Parliament Means of verification Q1: Proof of consultation at Economic Sectors, Investment, Employment and Infrastructure Development Directors-General Cluster, presentation, Aquaculture Development Bill Q2: Proof of submission of Aquaculture Development Bill to Cabinet Q3: Aquaculture Development Bill and proof of submission to the Office of the Chief State Law Advisor Q4: Aquaculture Development Bill and proof of submission to Cabinet Assumptions Cooperation from stakeholders Disaggregation of beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Calculation type Non-cumulative Reporting cycle Quarterly Desired performance Aquaculture Development Bill submitted to Cabinet for recommendation to Parliament Indicator responsibility Deputy Director-General: Fisheries Management